LittleFool/fuelrats-casetracker/README.md

 # Fuel Rats caseTracker

 This script saves the case number together with the client name.
-This enables alises to use case numbers and ping the client.
 It is designed to work with the [fuelrats-dispatch-aliases](https://github.com/LittleFool/fuelrats-dispatch-aliases).
+You can then use the dispatch-aliases with case numbers only e.g. `/wing 2` will print `<client name of case 2> now, please invite your rat(s) to a wing.` and then `!wing 2`.
+So it only pings the client for actualy readable text and no commands/facts.

 ## Installation